gbo-dev/gbo-dev.github.io/content/posts/dotfiles.md

 ### Example usage on a fresh machine

-1. Clone this repository to your home directory:
+1. Clone your dotfiles to your home directory:
    ```bash
    git clone <your-dotfiles-repo> ~/.dotfiles
    ```